 Emergency - an unforeseen combination of circumstances or the resulting state that calls for immediate action (for example, derailment and leaks).

-Emergency response information - hazard and response information for each hazardous material, contained in either the train documentation or the Emergency Response Guidebook (ERG), to assist response personnel at hazardous material incidents.
+Emergency response information - hazard and response information for each hazardous material, contained in the Emergency Response Guidebook (ERG) and other supplementary train documentation, to assist response personnel at hazardous material incidents.